-Students who are identified as having SEND are monitored via the SEND Register and Support Log.
-Intervention and provision are recorded on the SEND Support Log and is reviewed half termly.
-Information from the SEND Support Log is also available on SIMs.
+Students who are identified as having SEND are monitored via the SEND Register and Intervention Log.
+Intervention and provision are recorded on the SEND Intervention Log and is reviewed half termly.
 All staff have access to SEND information via SIMs and the shared area- SEND information is maintained by the SEND admin team and is kept up to date.